ASEAN MDD

-The Association of South East Asian Nations (ASEAN) is a regional bloc composed of ten countries: Brunei Darussalam, Burma, Cambodia, Indonesia, Laos, Malaysia, Philippines, Singapore, Thailand, and Vietnam.
+The Association of South East Asian Nations (ASEAN) is a regional bloc composed of ten countries: Brunei Darussalam, Burma, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
 It was established in 1967 with five founding countries, and the other countries joined the group at different times.

 Key features of the AMDD: